 - Optional: Instead of cardboard, you can print and laminate the template as the puzzle base

-My daughter’s favorite part is the 小舌 (xiǎoshé / uvula) and peeking behind the flap!
+Both of my children’s favorite part was peeking behind the 小舌 (xiǎoshé / uvula) flap!

 Don’t forget to also try our easy Felt Eye Puzzle!
 Here’s a funny picture of my daughter combining these two puzzles!

 If you’re child likes puzzles, check out our other favorites that are easy to DIY:

 - Craft Stick Puzzles – A Fun Way to Learn Color Names in Chinese!